 “Are you hungry or thirsty, sweetie, can I get you anything?”

-Augie bounded into the room and grinned.
+Augie bounded into the room, grinning.
 He was wearing white socks, faded jeans and a graphic tee with a Space Invader on it.
 He groaned when he saw his mom laughing and leaning close to me.
 “Oh Mom!
 What are you telling her?”

 “Nothing, hon.
 You guys have fun and let me know if you need anything.”
 She opened the sliding door and disappeared out into the backyard.

 Augie rolled his eyes.
 “Sorry.
 She sometimes thinks she’s funny.
 Hah.”

 “Your mom seems pretty cool, if you ask me.
 At least compared to my mom.”